BharatCyberForce/Pay_loads/xss/README.md

 Stored XSS is the most powerful method for hacktivists because the malicious payload is permanently embedded into the website.
 It affects every user who views the compromised page.

   Website Defacement: This is a classic hacktivist tactic.
-By injecting a script into a comment section, a forum, or even a news article, they can alter the page's HTML to display a political message or a symbol.
+By injecting a script into a comment section, a forum, or even a news article, they can alter the page HTML to display a political message or a symbol.
 This virtual defacement is a visible form of protest.

   Mass Message Dissemination: A hacktivist group can inject code into a popular website to automatically display their manifesto or propaganda to every user.
 This is a highly effective way to get their message out without having to engage in individual phishing attacks.